Many of which are created by me, Jan Bay, nursery design enthusiast and editor of Unique Baby Gear Ideas.

-Think of each project as an investment — not only in savings but also in memories.
+Think of each of my suggested budget friendly nursery ideas and DIY projects as an investment — not only in savings but also in memories.
 Every painted wall, handmade mobile, or thrifted dresser will remind you of the excitement of preparing for your baby’s arrival.

-Get everything you need to achieve similar results in our Amazon picks
+Get everything you need to achieve similar results in my Amazon picks

 Why DIY Baby Nursery Ideas Are Worth the Effort